 Encompasses the practice, theory, and empirical underpinnings of postsecondary education.
 Approaches may draw upon cultural, political, economic, historical, social and global aspects.
-Prerequisite: Permission of instructor.

 LEAD 800.
-Doctoral Student Research Practicum.
-3 credits.
+Research Practicum.
+3-6 credits.

-Focuses on principles of research design and planning in postsecondary education and nonprofit and community leadership.
+Focuses on principles of research design and planning in strategic leadership studies.
 Students will develop a defensible research topic, research plan, data collection, selection of methodology, and implications.
-Prerequisite: Permission of instructor.
+May be repeated with instructor approval.

 LEAD 890.
 Advanced Leadership Dynamics.
-3-6 credits.
+3 credits.

-This course and work experience represents the final pre-dissertation stage for the leadership studies doctoral program.
-As a capstone course and experience, it is designed to integrate prior knowledge (both tacit and explicit) and current work experiences with more advanced leadership concepts and applications.
+This course represents the final pre-dissertation stage for the Leadership Studies doctoral program.
+As a capstone course and experience, it is designed to integrate prior knowledge (both tacit and explicit) and experiences with more advanced leadership concepts and applications.